States & Regions

 State and regional governments are setting standards for impactful global climate action.
 Our members are phasing out coal, committing to 100% renewables, investing in clean tech infrastructure and start-ups, linking emissions trading systems, developing new financing mechanisms and making ambitious emissions reductions commitments.

 Examples of leading actions by each region can be found in their member profiles, as well as in our States and Regions Clean Revolution Leadership report.

-This working group, led by the Basque Country aims to bring together regional governments as well as private actors involved in the development of the marine renewable energy potential to share expertise, better understand each others’ perspective and jointly develop recommendations for the way forward.
+This working group brings together regional governments as well as private actors involved in the development of marine renewable energy potential.
+Members will share expertise, and jointly develop recommendations for promoting development of the sector.

 Since its foundation the Alliance has continuously affirmed its leadership in a series of declarations committing members to domestic ambitious actions and formulating their expectations from national and international decision takers:

 June 2012: Rio Clean Revolution Statement and Summit

 States and Regions Alliance members at their General Assembly on June 18th signed the Clean Revolution Statement during the Rio+20 Conference in Rio de Janeiro with clear joint commitments on energy efficiency, renewable energy and sustainable transport based on their earlier and broader Cancun Statement.